DecodEPFL/eiv-grid-id/README.md

 ```
 It will create a virtual environment with all the required packages.

-Then, you are ready to check out the notebooks.
+You are now ready to check out the notebooks.
 To do so, run:
 ``` shell script
 jupyter lab
 ```